flipt-io/flipt/examples/nextjs/README.md

 ### Server Side

 For the server-side example, we are using the [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) function to evaluate the flags on the server side before rendering the page.
-This uses the `FliptApiClient` directly to evalute the `language` flag to then render the greeting message.
+This uses the `FliptEvaluationClient` to evalute the `language` flag to then render the greeting message.
+While this example is using the same flag as the client-side example, it is important to note that the Flipt Node SDK is running on the server-side and is not sending any data to the browser.

 ## Requirements